 Another main negative that some buyers bring up is price.
 It’s true the the entry level price point ($295 for the cheapest model at the time of publishing) is high for a tactical watch.
 This is a valid point – there are competing watch brands that have feature-packed watches that also have a rugged build quality for a third of the price (i.e. $100 G-shock).
 But when it comes to price, keep in mind that all Luminox watches are Swiss-Made, have impressive water-resitance and all of the brands watches have the “Always Visible” technology that so many consumers love.
 If you’re satisfied with a push-button illumination like you’d find on a Casio and want a budget watch – you may want to check out this post – G-Shock vs Luminox.

 You can buy Luminox watches on the brand’s official website.

 Here, customers are provided with great deals and discounts, as well as warranty and money-back guarantees.

 The brand is also active on social media, having a constantly-updated Instagram account, where Luminox users can buy watches and be featured—all you have to do is tag the brand and use the #timepiecetuesday hashtag.

 You can also buy Luminox watches on Amazon.

-If you would like to purchase a Luminox watch from a store, you can easily locate branches of authorized dealers and retailers using the brand’s store locator on its website.
+If you would like to purchase a Luminox watch from a store, you can quickly locate branches of authorized dealers and retailers using the brand’s store locator on its website.
 The addresses are provided and are even linked on Google Maps.

 All Luminox watches have a two-year warranty from the date of purchase.
-The company’s policy states that they will cover “any malfunction in materials and workmanship during the warranty period of your watch,” which will be repaired for free, if you present the warranty certificate.
+The company’s policy states that they will cover “any malfunction in materials and workmanship during the warranty period of your watch,” which will be repaired for free if you present the warranty certificate.